-The University of South Carolina School of Music marks the centenary of American composer and conductor Leonard Bernstein’s birth in 2018 with his monumental MASS, a theatre piece for singers, players and dancers.
+The University of South Carolina School of Music marks the centenary of American composer and conductor Leonard Bernstein’s birth in 2018 with his monumental MASS, a theater piece for singers, players and dancers.
 The production was composed at the request of Jacqueline Kennedy Onassis for the opening of the John F. Kennedy Center in 1971.
 Bernstein’s MASS is one of the most profound stage works ever created in English and an iconic piece of Americana.
 The epic stage production includes two orchestras, a rock band, a blues band, several choirs, singers, dancers and actors, and features as the Celebrant acclaimed Seattle tenor Kevin Vortmann, who recently performed the role to critical praise with the Philadelphia Orchestra.

 MASS, sung in English, Latin and Hebrew, was Bernstein's most ambitious theater work.
-Themes of faith, doubt and tolerance, and the work’s powerful message of hope, renewal and unity through peace and understanding, is explored through journeys both spiritual and secular.
+Themes of faith, doubt and tolerance, and the work’s powerful message of hope, renewal and unity through peace and understanding, are explored through journeys both spiritual and secular.
 After the premiere’s final note in 1971, the audience sat in silence for three minutes, then stood and applauded for thirty.

 The USC School of Music mounts this spectacular work for three performances on March 2, 3 at 7:30 p.m. and March 4 at 3:00 p.m. at the Koger Center for the Arts.
 Tickets are included in the 2017-2018 season subscription of the USC Symphony Orchestra.
 Single tickets and group tickets are on sale now.